Fufoz/Software-Rasterizer/README.md

 # Softy
 Softy is a simple software renderer implementation written from scratch.
+Since it's my first graphics project the main goal was to learn basic computer graphics algorithms and get familiar with the hardware graphics pipeline.

 ## Things implemented
 At the moment the following things are implemented: